xorxyz/www/content/library/paths.md

   - Game
 ---

+Every character starts as a civilian.

-Around level 5, characters can join one of four paths.
+Around level 5, characters can join one of four jobs.
-Each path gives them both advantages and disadvantages.
+Each job gives them both advantages and disadvantages.

 <div class="tl">